Does Attachment Style Matter? | Ep. 101

 So, what is “attachment style” anyway?
 And does attachment style really matter?

 Attachment tends to be a buzzword in parenting circles.
-Not to be confused with Attachment Parenting, Attachment Theory comes from scientific research about different ways that children securely bond (or lack bonding) with their parents in the child’s early years.
+Attachment Theory comes from scientific research about different ways that children securely bond (or lack bonding) with their parents in the child’s early years.
+Also, it shouldn’t be confused with Attachment Parenting.

 In a perfect world, a child experiences secure attachment when the parent-child relationship is built around emotional safety and stability from the parent.